guoyanghg/Hearthstone/README.md

 The goal of this website is to display HearthStone Card data in different ways:

-First, users can search cards by PlayerClass.
-There are 9 classes and 1 neutral catagroy.
+First, users can search for cards by PlayerClass.
+There are 9 classes and 1 neutral category.

 ![class](screenshots/class.png)